nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/developing-with-angular2.md

         version: '1'

 ---
-[Angular](https://angular.io/) by Google is the successor of the such used [AngularJS](https://angularjs.org/).
-It has also been built to bring front-end developers all the tools they may need to turn a website into a modern web application across all platforms.
+[Angular](https://angular.io/) by Google is the successor of the much used [AngularJS](https://angularjs.org/).
+It was also built to bring front-end developers all the tools they may need to turn a website into a modern web application across all platforms.
 [Angular](https://angular.io/) is a great all-in-one framework that provides many features.
 This answers your front-end and mobile needs.
 But your application also needs a serious back end that will allow you to build your application quickly and concentrate on features without reinventing the wheel.
 This is what the Nuxeo Platform will provide you with.
-When users browse your web application, it will actually call the Nuxeo Platform through its [REST API](https://doc.nuxeo.com/x/QYLQ) in order to handle and retrieve content.
+When users browse your web application, it will actually call the Nuxeo Platform through its [REST API]({{page version='' space='nxdoc' page='rest-api'}}) in order to handle and retrieve content.

 {{! excerpt}}